 Once you hit search, you’ll see a search results page like this.
 You can toggle between “best” and “cheapest” flights, but watch out for some longer layovers on the “cheapest” options.
 Skyscanner’s “best” options take both time and price into consideration.

-You’ll notice there is a “Select” option to the right f each fare in the search results.
+You’ll notice there is a “Select” option to the right of each fare in the search results.
 Above, it will tell you how many OTAs are offering flights and the starting price.
 Click “Select” to see all the OTAs offering flights.

 Skyscanner uses a 5-star review system, which does its best to tell you what other users’ experiences with each OTA have been.
-We recommend booking with the highest-rated option whenever possible.
+We recommend booking flights with the highest-rated option whenever possible.
 In this case, I chose to book with Vayama.

 Once you’ve made it to the OTA website, you’ll go through the process of adding your personal information and booking your ticket.

-Things to Remember When Using Skyscanner
+Things to Remember When Using Skyscanner Flights

 - Note that most small OTAs do not offer a free 24-hour cancellation policy.